 R. Kelly has spent much of his career quietly dodging legal issues that are only just now getting the national attention they deserve.
 After BuzzFeed published a bombshell report from parents who believe their daughters are being held in a "cult" by the singer, women who were previously a part of the alleged "cult" have come forward to accuse the rapper of both sexual and physical abuse.
+Now, the accusations have been documented in harrowing detail in the Lifetime miniseries, Surviving R. Kelly.

 However, these alleged instances aren't new.
 Kelly's been on the receiving end of similar accusations for over 20 years now.
 Since 1996 he's settled numerous lawsuits out of court and stood trial for 14 counts of child pornography, but it's taken until 2018 for him to face even the smallest consequences.
 His publicist, lawyer, and an executive assistant have all cut ties with him, although his lawyer, Linda Mensch, says her departure is unrelated to the accusations.